donut-party/system/README.md

 donut.system takes inspiration from Component, Integrant, and Clip.

-## Examples

 ## TODO

 - REPL tools
 - async signal handling
-- Better examples
+- more examples
-- More consistent naming
+- more consistent naming